April 1, 2026 - American Journal - Breanna Morello

 They know they're going to lose everything because of their foreign policy.

-They made a calculated decision to spend their political capital now, in my opinion.
+To spend their political capital now, in my opinion.

-When I was kind of more on the left side back in the early 2020s, I was looking at all these Democrats drinking the Biden Kool Aid and they're just like, Gulping that stuff up.
+When I was kind of more on the left side back in the early 2020s, I was looking at all these Democrats drinking the Biden Kool Aid and they're just like gulping that stuff up.

 We were classical liberals, as we described ourselves.